Climate change "time bomb" requires "quantum leap" in action by all countries now, U.N. warns

 "It starts with parties immediately hitting the fast-forward button on their net zero deadlines," Guterres said, but he acknowledged countries have different levels of responsibility and ability to change course.

-Rich countries should commit to achieving carbon neutrality as close as possible to 2040, he said, "the limit they should all aim to respect."
+Rich countries should commit to achieving carbon neutrality as close as possible to 2040, he said, calling it "the limit they should all aim to respect."

+"Carbon neutrality" or "net zero carbon emissions" refer to goals for cutting emissions of carbon dioxide, one of the most prevalent greenhouse gases warming the planet, which results from the burning of fossil fuels.

+Scientists say the impacts of climate change are being felt in more frequent and extreme conditions around the globe, ranging from droughts that threaten food supplies to record rainfall and coastal floods.

 Leaders in emerging economies must commit to reaching net zero as close as possible to 2050, he said without naming any specific nation.
 Major countries in this category have set more distant goals like China (2060) and India (2070).